 Why Investors Only Invest in People They Like and Trust

-May 20, 2024People invest in those they like and trust.
-Period.
-End of story.
-Even if you're the most competent person in the room, it won't matter if you don't connect with people or if you don't have a brand that speaks volumes about you or how you do things.
-Would you agree?
+Even if you're the most competent person in the room, it won’t matter if you can’t connect with people or if you don’t have a personal brand that speaks volumes about who you are and how you operate.

-Think about it.
-Have you ever been in a situation where you knew someone had all the right skills, but you just couldn't see yourself working with them?
-Maybe they lacked warmth, authenticity, or simply didn't seem like a good fit for your team.
+Have you ever come across someone who had all the right skills, but you just couldn’t see yourself working with them?
+Maybe they lacked authenticity, warmth, or simply didn’t feel like a good fit.

-On the flip side, we've all met people who may not have been the absolute best at what they do, but their passion, reliability, and genuine nature made us want to invest in them, whether with our time, money, or trust.
+On the flip side, we’ve all met people who might not have been the absolute best at their craft, but their passion, reliability, and genuine nature made them an easy choice to invest in—whether with our time, money, or trust.

 The connections you make, the trust you build, and the reputation you cultivate are what will ultimately drive your success.
 Capital raising is a people business, and those who thrive are the ones who understand this fundamental truth.